-- What is delirium?
+- What is delirium

-- Employ recommended principles of delirium management
+- Causes of delirium

 No conflict of interest exists for anyone in the position to control content for this activity.
 Wherever possible, generic or non-proprietary names of medications or products have been used.